techidaily/site-win11-tips/source/_posts/escape-key-blues-effective-fixes-for-a-non-operational-keys.md

  If the Esc key is still not working at this point, it’s worth ensuring that your PC isn’t infected by malware.
 For that, you can run a full system scan using Windows Defender or a third-party antivirus program.

- Make sure you take[the necessary steps if you discover malware on your computer](https://www.makeuseof.com/tag/10-steps-to-take-when-you-discover-malware-on-your-computer/) .
+ Make sure you take [the necessary steps if you discover malware on your computer](https://www.makeuseof.com/tag/10-steps-to-take-when-you-discover-malware-on-your-computer/) .

 ## 10\.
 Troubleshoot in Clean Boot State

  At times, background apps and services running on your computer can also conflict with Windows and prevent it from registering your keystrokes.
 If you suspect that to be the case, you can try using the Esc key in a clean boot state.
-For more information on this, check our guide on[how to perform a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) .
+For more information on this, check our guide on [how to perform a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) .

  If the Esc key works fine during a clean boot, it means one of the apps or programs is responsible for the issue.
 Apps and programs that you have installed fairly recently are more likely to have caused the issue.